 Terms and conditions

-1.1 The present General Terms and Conditions apply to all supplies and sales by Memphis Electronic AG, hereinafter referred to as "Seller".
+1.1 The present General Terms and Conditions apply to all supplies and sales by MEMPHIS Electronic GmbH, hereinafter referred to as "Seller".

 1.2 The Seller exclusively effects supplies on basis of the present General Terms and Conditions.
 Any other commercial terms and conditions, in particular purchase conditions stipulated by the Buyer, do not become part of any sales contract, even if such conditions are not explicitly excepted.